-(a) act in a way that dire

-5. (1) No person shall-

-- (a) act in a way that directly or indirectly causes, or is likely to cause immediate or subsequent air pollution; or - (b) emit any liquid, solid or gaseous substance or deposit any such substance in levels exceeding those set out in the First Schedule.
+Air pollution.
+5. (1) No person shall- (a) act in a way that directly or indirectly causes, or is likely to cause immediate or subsequent air pollution; or (b) emit any liquid, solid or gaseous substance or deposit any such substance in levels exceeding those set out in the First Schedule.
+Priority air pollutants.
 6. No person shall cause or allow emission of the priority air pollutants prescribed in the Second Schedule to cause the ambient air quality limits prescribed in the First Schedule to be exceeded.
+Ambient air quality.
 7. No person shall cause the ambient air quality levels specified in the First Schedule of these Regulations to be exceeded.
+Suspended particulate matter.
 8. (1) No person shall cause or allow particulate emissions into the atmosphere from any facility listed under the Fourth Schedule in excess of those limits stipulated under the Third Schedule.
-Where "suspended Particulate matter" means all Particulate material which persists in the atmosphere or in flue gas stream for lengthy

-Priority air pollutants.

-Air pollution.

-Ambient air quality.

-Suspended particulate matter.

-periods because the Particles are too small in size to have appreciable falling velocity;

 Odour guidelines.
-9. A person, being an owner of premises, who causes or allows the generation, from any source, of any odour which unreasonably interferes, or is likely to unreasonably interfere, with any other person's lawful use or enjoyment of his property shall ensure that the odour emission limits comply with the ambient quality limits set out under the First Schedule of these regulations.
+9. A person, being an owner of premises, who causes or allows the generation, from any source, of any odour which unreasonably interferes, or is likely to unreasonably interfere, with any other person's lawful use or enjoyment of his property shall ensure that the odour emission limit comply with the ambient air quality limit set out under the first schedule.
+PART III - PERMISSIBLE LEVELS Review of priority pollutants.
+10. (1) The Authority shall in consultation with relevant lead agencies, from time to time review the list of priority pollutants set out under the Second Schedule and the ambient air quality levels provided for in the First Schedule and prescribe the permissible levels thereof.
+Setting ambient air quality limits.
+(2) The Authority shall in setting limits for ambient air quality levels as stipulated in the First Schedule take into account the limitdetermining factors set out under Part III of the Fifth Schedule;

-PART III - PERMISSIBLE LEVELS

-Review of priority 10.
-(1) The Authority shall in consultation with relevant lead pollutants. agencies, from time to time review the list of priority pollutants set out under the Second Schedule and the ambient air quality levels provided for in the First Schedule and prescribe the permissible levels thereof.

-Setting ambient air (2) The Authority shall in setting limits for ambient air quality quality limits. levels as stipulated in the First Schedule take into account the limitdetermining factors set out under Part III of the Fifth Schedule;